Rooted in Community

 Washington, DC

-A joint venture of Horning and the Menkiti Group, The Ravenna is an exciting new vision for transit-oriented, Class A, mixed-income development at D.C.’s Brookland/CUA Metro station.
-The collaboration between Horning and a talented, local minority-owned firm is creating a dynamic mixed-income transit-adjacent community in a neighborhood known for its religious institutions, public and charter school options, stable housing market, collegiate and creative scene, retro storefronts and tree-lined streets.
+901 Monroe, a joint venture between Horning and the Menkiti Group, embodies a forward-thinking vision for a transit-oriented, mixed-income development at D.C.’s Brookland/CUA Metro station.
+This collaboration will bring a vibrant, transit-adjacent community into a neighborhood celebrated for its religious institutions, diverse public and charter schools, stable housing market, collegiate and creative atmosphere, retro storefronts, and charming, tree-lined streets.

-Alongside the major medical institutions of Children’s National, Medstar Hospital, and the VA Medical Center and in a neighborhood rich in restaurants, breweries, and art galleries, Horning and Menkiti Group are developing 209 market-rate and workforce apartment units and approximately 8,950 square feet of street-activating retail/commercial space with 125 underground parking spaces.
+Situated near major medical institutions like Children’s National, Medstar Hospital, and the VA Medical Center, and surrounded by a wealth of restaurants, breweries, and art galleries, Horning and the Menkiti Group are bringing 230 market-rate and affordable apartment units to this thriving neighborhood.

 Northgate Crossing